phadej/gists/posts/2020-12-31-draft-treat-regex-like-a-proper-language.md

 Recursion
 ---------

-The thing we have waiting for: *recursion*.
+Now we are ready for the main topic of the post: *recursion*.
 It's matter of adding one more constructor:

 ```haskell
 data RE a